 “When it comes to paper and pencil, I feel like we still need to return to that.
 I certainly feel the need to return to that, to just scratching out a drawing and figuring stuff out on paper and seeing how threadbare the paper is from how much you’ve erased.
 It just shows how much work it takes to just draw something out of the paper.
 I think that’s still important.
 I hope it doesn’t become something only crazy people do in the future.
 Like, she actually carries around a sketchbook … ‘What a Weirdo.’
 I hope that people still see the usefulness of it,” Davidovich said.
 As she held up an invisible sheet of paper to an off-camera light source as a talking point in her description it became clear what was missing: the archive.

 Davidovich recalls how visiting the Warner Bros.
 Studio Store in Perimeter Mall was greatly influential in her development as an animation artist.
 Even though the retail store was not an archive (and sold merchandise, instead of preserved objects) there was something about the tangibility of illustrations that inspired her creativity.
 Like the Warner Bros.
-Studio Store and The Disney Store (another defunct shopping mall retail chain) these places offered a closer look at content created for the screen and was accessible from all over the country.
+Studio Store and The Disney Store (another defunct shopping mall retail chain) these places offered a closer look at content created for the screen and were accessible from all over the country.

 ASIFA collects and preserves actual animation production artifacts at the Academy of Motion Picture Arts and Science’s Margaret Herrick Library in California.
 While ASIFA-Hollywood is the organizing chapter overseeing the project in partnership with the Academy, it is a major resource for animators who wish to see and study the materials of pen and paper illustrators of the past, as well as, today’s born-digital animators.
 Tontaveetong imagines a Southeastern archive as a personal mission, but admits it requires more bandwidth than is currently available in the region.